TanStack/router/docs/framework/react/guide/navigation-blocking.md

 ## How can I show a custom UI?

-In most cases, passing `window.confirm` to the `blockerFn` field of the hook input is enough since it will clearly show the user that the navigation is being blocked.
+In most cases, using `window.confirm` in the `shouldBlockFn` function with `withResolver: false` in the hook is enough since it will clearly show the user that the navigation is being blocked and resolve the blocking based on their response.

 However, in some situations, you might want to show a custom UI that is intentionally less disruptive and more integrated with your app's design.

-**Note:** The return value of `blockerFn` takes precedence, do not pass it if you want to use the manual `proceed` and `reset` functions.
+**Note:** The return value of `shouldBlockFn` does not resolve the blocking if `withResolver` is `true`.

-### Hook/logical-based custom UI
+### Hook/logical-based custom UI with resolver

 ```tsx
 import { useBlocker } from '@tanstack/react-router'